PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 {{% /slide %}}

 {{% slide 67 "I say:" %}}
-Service worker is a backgroundscript that sits between the browser and the OS.
+Service worker is a background script that sits between the browser and the OS.
 {{% /slide %}}

 {{% slide 68 "More importantly" %}}

-Pages with a Service worker now have an app-like lifecycle.
+Pages with a Service worker now have an app-like life-cycle.
 They have phases that they go through that live beyond the page being visible in the browser.

 {{% /slide %}}